Madsn/framework-testing/README.md

     - Has lots of code examples, but seems to gloss over topics common to JVM web development in general.
     - Shows a bunch of different ways to do something, but assumes the reader is experienced enough to know when each technique is relevant without much explanation.
     - Code examples use deprecated classes... (e.g. Form instead of FieldGroup)
+  - Hard to find code examples (full, working projects), although I did find one pretty nice github repo [here](https://github.com/rolandkrueger/vaadin-by-example)

+In summary - documentation is somewhat spotty.
+Possibly suitable for experienced java devs, but definitely unfriendly toward beginners to Swing and web dev on JVM in general.

 ### Jhipster (Spring + Angular)